Refurbishing Homes for Shared Ownership

 All the money generated from the sale of each shared ownership home is used to reinvest in Thrive’s existing homes and to provide more homes elsewhere.
 Each property that is sold on a shared ownership basis enables us to build at least two new homes.

-In 2021/22, we will build over 200 new affordable homes and have active plans to increase our building capacity over the coming years.
 Many of our new homes are made available for social and affordable rent, with rents always capped at the local housing allowance.
 If you wish to register and search for any available properties, you must be placed on the Housing Register of your local authority.
 Find out more here.

 Shared Ownership Myth Busting